-Maraş Kurmanji is characterised by morpheme mixing (line 23 & 25) such as yap+mış+kir+î+ye do (TR)+3PST/PTC (TR)+did (KR)+3PST
+Maraş Kurmanji is characterised by morpheme mixing (lines 23 and 25) such as:

+'''

+(5b)

+yap+mış+kir+î+ye

+do (TR)+3PST/PTC (TR)+did (KR)+3PST

+'''

 The first two morphemes are Turkish and the rest is in Kurdish, which is often discouraged in language learning settings.
-This type of 'morpheme mixing' is typical among many Kurdish speakers but it is often accepted as an iconic representation of Maraş Kurmanji speakers.
-However, it came to my attention that this stereotyping of Maraş speakers was inaccurate, as speakers from other regions used similar morphological structures.
-In line 23, Yeter uses 'yozmişkirîye' (s/he wrote) and states that it is written in 'her' Kurdish, indexing that this structure belongs to her Kurdish.
+This type of "morpheme mixing" is typical among many Kurdish speakers but it is often accepted as an iconic representation of Maras Kurmanji speakers.
+However, it came to my attention that this stereotyping of Maras speakers was inaccurate, as speakers from other regions used similar morphological structures.
+In line 23, Yeter uses yozmişkirîye 's/he wrote' and states that it is written in "her" Kurdish, indexing that this structure belongs to her Kurdish.
 The teacher repeats the same word it in line 25 and agrees that it is written in Yeter's Kurdish.
 The identity alignments Yeter and the teacher make are on grounds of linguistic differentiation.
 The constructions of this type of difference were often made in tandem with identity alignments the participants made.